Table of Contents

 How to go to Udawattakele sanctuary

+Kandy is one of the best places in Sri Lanka for tea plantation tours.
 Kandy is situated about 500 meters above sea level.
 This is the beginning of tea growing region on the island.
 If you further travel in the direction of the mountains, you will encounter large tracts of tea plantations and tea factories.
-Well maintained tea plantations give you awe-inspiring scenery, with a mountainous background.
+Well-maintained tea plantations give you awe-inspiring scenery, with a mountainous background.
 Tea plantations are very popular among adventure holiday lovers for trekking and walking.
-Some of the tea plantations around Kandy makes some of the best places for trekking in Kandy.
+Some of the tea plantations around Kandy make some of the best hiking destinations in Kandy.

-Where do I Find Tea plantation to trek
+Where do I Find a Tea plantation for hiking?

 Kandy is surrounded by a large number of tea plantations and it is highly advisable to have a local guide as you trek in the tea garden.